mia-platform/documentation/docs/release_notes/platform_5-10_releasenotes.md

 * **Aligned menu resize icon in Design**
     The menu resize icon **no longer overlaps with the menu item expansion**.

-* **Design CRUD - fixed proceId deletion**
-    The configuration bug that was deleting `projectId` on CRUD has been fixed.

 ### How to update your DevOps Console?